powerfulseal/powerfulseal/docs/getting-started.md

 To start the web interface, use flags `--server --server-host [HOST] --server-port [PORT]` when starting PowerfulSeal in autonomous mode and visit the web server at `http://HOST:PORT/`.

-Python 3.6, Python 3.7 and Python 3.8 are supported.
+Python 3.7 and Python 3.8 are supported.

 ## Docker